BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/HP/README.rst

 Analyses
 --------
-Multiple analysis modules were used to evaluate the biorefinery from different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).
+Multiple analysis modules were used to evaluate the biorefinery's different aspects for [1]_, including: full Monte Carlo simulation (1_full_evaluation.py in ./analyses), titer-yield-productivity analysis (TRY_analysis.py) for the fermentation performance space, targeted improvements (system_targeted_improvements.py), and evaluating feedstocks of varying carbohydrate contents, sugar contents, and prices (TRY_analysis.py).